Skip to main content

 Critical COVID-19 supplies delivered to Kiribati in September 2021 through the Pacific Flights Program.
 Credit: DFAT.

 Post-COVID-19, the Pacific Flights Program continues under the Australia-Pacific Partnerships for Aviation Program.
-It now focuses on economic recovery and growth in the Pacific through supporting strategic, targeted connectivity.
+It now focuses on intra-regional connectivity and economic growth, including through tourism.

-Australian supported Palau Paradise Express and Island Hopper, connecting people and markets to boost economic growth.
+Australian supported Palau Paradise Express and North Pacific Connector, connecting people and markets to boost economic growth.
 Credit: DFAT.

 Australia's support for aviation education, skills and training